crbergner/PHYS4130-S26/FinalProjects/Michael/writeup.md

 ![Wave Equation](Wave_Eqn_Periodic.gif)

+Which definitley looks like waves propogating.
 One last thing we can do to improve the program is add the ability to do fixed value boundary conditions.
 This can be done in the rhs function that is fed into solve_ivp.
+The modified function is as follows.
 ```python
 Do_BCs = True